Locality and Localization

 * Formal role: It is important in special relativity (finite speed of propagation), but even more in general relativity (spacetime and laws are locally Minkowskian – see the principle of equivalence – and there is no distant parallelism), and similarly for gauge theories.

-> Non-local theories: see causality [action at a distance]; gravitation; higher-order lagrangians; types of field theories.
+> Non-local theories: see causality [action at a distance]; higher-order lagrangians; special relativity [non-local]; non-local field theories.

-> Related topics: see huygens principle; wave phenomena.
+> Related topics: see huygens principle; temperature [local definitions]; wave phenomena.

 In Quantum Physics > see locality in quantum mechanics and in quantum field theory.